Simran93504/Blockchain-based-file-sharing-system/README.md

 ```
 npx hardhat run deployments/deploy.js --network sepolia
 ```
-After running this command you will get contract address copy and paste it in app.js where yout_contract_address written.
+After running this command you will get contract address copy and paste it in app.js where your_contract_address written.
 ```
 cd peer
 npm start